 The Tri Properties team has received dozens of prestigious real estate awards for its work in the Triangle market.
-Greg has been recognized for his lifetime achievements with several notable awards, including:
+While this list is not exhaustive, Greg has been recognized for his lifetime achievements with several notable awards, including:

 Greg graciously supports many community organizations throughout the Triangle and beyond.
 He is an active supporter of the University of North Carolina and has endowed four swimming scholarships through the Ram’s Club.
 He serves on multiple university and community boards:

 A varsity swimmer at UNC, Greg has competed in swimming competitions and triathlons throughout his life.
 His accomplishments include competing in the Ironman World Championships in Kona, Hawaii and setting a world record in the 400 Medley Relay in U.S. Masters Swimming in 2018.
 He continues to compete in U.S. Master’s Swimming at the highest levels and has been recognized as an All-American and national champion.